+Examinations officers play a pivotal role in schools and colleges in the administration, management and conducting of examinations.
 Exams office staff support teaching colleagues and students.
 This role is sometimes known as exam manager, exam officer or exam administrator.

-An examinations officer’s role can cover:
+An examinations officer’s role covers:

 Skills and experience you will need

-- Good IT and administrative skills
+- Good organisational and planning skills

 - Ability to work under pressure

 There is no specific qualification or experience requirement.
 Individual schools/colleges decide what qualifications and experience applicants need to have, so it is important to check locally.
 Some may employ people based on their experience and potential alone.

 Have a look at the examinations role profiles under the administrative & management job family to find out more about the different levels you could work at.